-Our audit approach
+Our approach

-Our audit approach
+Our approach

 The quality and effectiveness of audit is critical to all of our stakeholders.
 We therefore invest heavily in the effectiveness of our audits, in the skills of our people, in our underlying methodology, the technology we use, and in making the right amount of time and resources available.
 We pay close attention to the internal indicators and processes that routinely monitor the effectiveness of our risk and quality processes, and provide timely information about the quality of our audit work and any areas for improvement.
-Details of these indicators and processes can be found in the Monitoring of Assurance quality section.
-Additionally, we consider what our various stakeholders require from us, what they tell us we need to improve and the findings of regulatory inspections on the quality of our work.
-Details of the most recent regulatory findings can be found in the Leadership and Quality Management Process section.